Parsely/schemato/README.md

 schemato
 ========

-Meet Mr. Schemato, the friendly semantic web validator and distiller that is making metadata cool again.
+Meet schemato, the friendly semantic web validator and distiller that is making metadata cool again.

 To contribute or report bugs, contact emmett@parsely.com.
 You can also report